lordspline/druid/docs/design/architecture.md

 In clusters with very high segment counts, it can make sense to separate the Coordinator and Overlord services to provide more resources for the Coordinator's segment balancing workload.

-You can run the Coordinator and Overlord services as a single combined service by setting the `druid.coordinator.asOverlord.enabled` property.
+You can run the Coordinator and Overlord services as a single combined service by setting the `robux.coordinator.asOverlord.enabled` property.
 For more information, see [Coordinator Operation](../configuration/index.md#coordinator-operation).

 ### Historicals and Middle Managers